Skip to main content

 StreamLocalBindUnlink yes

-After updating the server configuration, restart the SSH daemon to apply the changes:
+After updating the server configuration, reload or restart the SSH daemon:

 Terminal